Supplies

 a few watercolour (aquarelle) pencils

-a black waterproof pen
+a black waterproof pigment pen

-a size 4 paintbrush or water brush
+a size 4 or 6 paintbrush (or water brush)

 small water container with screw top lid

-• This is what Anna takes overseas when going on a sketching holiday travelling with only “carry on” luggage.
+• This is what Anna takes overseas when going on a sketching holiday

 -Albrecht Durer Faber-Castell x 12 colours of your choice (water soluble pencils)